Meredith Mickelson Sends Temperatures Soaring With Her New Bikini Photo Shoot

 “You look like a blonde mermaid.
 Love the look!” another one wrote.

-While a third fan wrote that he is obsessed with Meredith’s beauty, adding that he would like to take her out.
+While a third fan wrote that he is obsessed with Meredith’s beauty, the follower added that he would like to take her out.

-Many of her fans also likened her to a mermaid, while others used words and phrases like “goddess,” “epitome of perfection,” “incredibly stunning,” and “the hottest model on Instagram,” to express their admiration for the stunning model.
+Many of her fans likened her to a mermaid, while others used words and phrases like “goddess,” “epitome of perfection,” “incredibly stunning” and “the hottest model on Instagram,” to express their admiration for the stunning model.

-Meredith was also recently featured on the cover of VON magazine by Ellen von Unwerth, where she posed in a provocative outfit along with Carol Mendes and Sophie Karbinski.
+Meredith was also recently featured on the cover of VON magazine by German photographer Ellen von Unwerth.
+She posed in a provocative outfit along with Carol Mendes and Sophie Karbinski.

-Meredith shared several pictures from the photo shoot on Instagram and as of this writing, the picture has amassed more than 14,000 likes and several comments where fans praised the model for her incredible looks and also wished her the best of luck for her future modeling projects.
+Meredith shared several pictures from the photo shoot on Instagram.
+As of this writing, the picture amassed more than 14,000 likes and several comments in which fans praised the model for her incredible looks and also wished her the best of luck for future modeling projects.

-This, however, was not the first magazine cover for Meredith as the model has graced the cover of some prominent magazines in the past too.
-In fact, she has been featured on the cover of Vogue magazine twice and has modeled for some of the biggest brands in the world, including Maybelline, Jonathan Simkhai, and Calvin Klein.
+The model has graced the cover of prominent magazines in the past too.
+In fact, she has been featured on the cover of Vogue magazine twice and she has modeled for some of the biggest brands in the world, including Maybelline, Jonathan Simkhai and Calvin Klein.